Stemt/hm.h/README.md

 ### Type Wrapped API

-To provide better type information, hm.h comes with 2 macros to generate api functions for a specific type.
+To provide better type information, hm.h comes with 2 macros to generate api functions for specific data types.
 `HM_GEN_WRAPPER_PROTOYPE(type)` generates function prototypes/declarations which should ideally be placed inside a header file (.h).
 `HM_GEN_WRAPPER_IMPLEMENTATION(type)` generates function implementations (which just call their equivalent in the raw api) and should ideally be placed inside a source file (.c).